NilsMinor/AltiumDesignerResource/README.md

 The subfolders are described as following:

-- (Excel templates for the OutJob script)
-- LayerTemplates

 | Folder           |                                                 Description |
 | ---------------- | ----------------------------------------------------------: |
 | BOM              | Excel templates which will be called from the outjob script |